rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 #### input *`-i`/`--input`*

 `String`/
 `String[]` The bundle's entry point (e.g. your `main.js` or `app.js` or `index.js`).
-If you enable `experimentalCodeSplitting` or `experimentalPreserveModules`, you can provide an array of entry points which will be bundled to separate chunks.
+If you enable `experimentalCodeSplitting`, you can provide an array of entry points which will be bundled to separate chunks.

 #### output.file *`-o`/`--file`*

 `String` The file to write to.
 Will also be used to generate sourcemaps, if applicable.
-If `experimentalCodeSplitting` is enabled and `input` is an array or if `experimentalPreserveModules` is enabled, you must specify `dir` instead of `file`.
+If `experimentalCodeSplitting` is enabled and `input` is an array, you must specify `dir` instead of `file`.

 #### output.dir * `--dir`*

 `String` The directory in which all generated chunks are placed.
-Only used if `experimentalCodeSplitting` is enabled and `input` is an array or if `experimentalPreserveModules` is enabled.
+Only used if `experimentalCodeSplitting` is enabled and `input` is an array.
 In these cases this option replaces `file`.

 #### output.format *`-f`/`--format`*